sudarshan032/movie-recommendation-using-python/README.md

 1. Clone the repository: `git clone https://github.com/your-username/movie-recommendation.git`
+2. Heres the link to download the dataset https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows/download?datasetVersionNumber=1
+3. Heres the link for website of dataset https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows

-2. Navigate to the project directory: `cd movie-recommendation`
+4. Navigate to the project directory: `cd movie-recommendation`

-3. Run the recommendation script: `python recommend.py`
+5. Run the recommendation script: `python recommend.py`

-4. Enter the title of a movie when prompted.
+6. Enter the title of a movie when prompted.

-5. Receive a list of recommended movies based on content similarity.
+7. Receive a list of recommended movies based on content similarity.